Balochistan: Culture

 The cultural values which are the pillars of the Baloch individual and national identity were firmly established during the twelfth and sixteenth centuries, a period which not only brought sufferings for the Baloch and forced them into en masse migrations but also brought fundamental sociocultural transformation of the Baloch society.
 An overlapping of pastoral ecology and tribal structure had shaped contemporary Baloch social values.
 The pastoralist nomadic way of life and the inclination to resist the assimilation attempts of various powerful ethnic identities shaped the peculiar Baloch ethnic identity.
-It was the persecution by strong and organized religions for the last two thousand years that has shaped their secular attitude about religion in social or community affairs.
-Their independent and stubborn behavior as the distinctive feature of the Baloch identity is consistent with their nomadic or agro-pastoral past.
+It was the persecution by strong and organised religions for the last two thousand years that has shaped their secular attitude about religion in social or community affairs.
+Their independent and stubborn behaviour as the distinctive feature of the Baloch identity is consistent with their nomadic or agro-pastoral past.

 Med o Maraka, for resolution of disputes among the Baloch, is a much-honored tradition.
 In a broader context, it is, in a way, accepting the guilt by the accused or offender and asking for forgiveness from the affected party.
 Usually, the offender himself does this by going to the home of the affected person and asking for forgiveness.

 Dress code and personal upkeeping are among the cultural values, which distinguish a Baloch from others.
 The Baloch dress and personal upkeeping very much resemble the Median and Parthian ways.
 Surprisingly, no significant changes can be observed in the Balochi dress since the ancient times.
 A typical Balochi outfit consisted of loose-fitting and many-folded trousers held by garters, bobbed hair, shirt (qamis), and a head turban.
 Generally, both hair and beard were carefully curled, but, sometimes, they depended on long straight locks.
-A typical dress of a Baloch woman consists of a long frock and trouser (Shalwaar) with a headscarf.
+A typical dress of a Baloch woman consists of a long frock and trouser (shalwaar) with a headscarf.